8char/laux-compiler/README.md

 There's also an option to use workspaces, which simply means using a configuration file.
 The config file must be `lauxconfig.json` and be located in the root folder.

-This allows you to use a lot more options, of which one of the intersting ones are merges.
-You can merge multiple files into 1 single output file, which are very useful for releases.
+This allows you to use a lot more options, of which one of the interesting ones is merges.
+You can merge multiple files into 1 single output file, which is very useful for releases.

 An example of a config file would be this.